 We rarely need to book separate reservations so I have a limited data set to go on, but when I’ve needed to do so, my success rate when checking bags from different PNRs has been 100%.

-Singapore and Lufthansa are both Star Alliance members but that doesn’t mean they have to check bags between the airlines.
+Singapore and Lufthansa are Star Alliance members but that doesn’t mean they have to check bags between the airlines.
 When I looked into it, I found a link to Singapore Airlines’ checked baggage policy.
 That didn’t help me figure out anything at all.

 Will this work for you?